tiny-pilot/style-guides/README.md

 ## Github pull requests

-### Titles
+### Pull request titles

 The pull request (PR) title should summarize the change to make it easy for other developers to quickly scan through the change history for the repo or a file/folder.

 * Aim for fewer than 80 characters.
   * This is a soft limit, but it's better to be succinct.
   * In some views (including on Github), exceeding 80 characters screws up the PR link.
-* Use imperative mood ("Refactor input handling") rather than descriptive ("Refactors input handling").
+* Use imperative mood ("**Refactor** input handling") rather than descriptive ("**Refactors** input handling").
-* Use sentence casing ("Refactor input handling") rather than titel casing ("Refactor Input Handling").
+* Use sentence casing ("Refactor input handling") rather than title casing ("Refactor Input Handling").
 * Omit trailing punctuation.
 * Omit prefixes like "(chore)" or "(fix)".
-* Omit Markdown formatting.
+* Omit Markdown formatting characters such as backticks.
   * Github renders Markdown in PR titles, but not all git clients do.

-### Descriptions
+### Pull request descriptions

-The pull request description should introduce the reader to the change and provide them with the context they need to review the change.
+The PR description should introduce the reader to the change and provide them with the context they need to review it.

-Write the pull request description so that it makes sense to anyone on the team, even if you have a particular reviewer in mind who has additional context.
-Other people might want to read the PR, and you might forget the context in the future if you look back on it.
+Write the pull request description so that it makes sense to anyone on the team, even if you have a particular reviewer in mind.
+Other people might want to read the PR that don't have the reviewer's context, and you yourself will eventually forget the extra context you had when you wrote the code.

 #### What to include